bowman2001/perplex/exampleSite/content/blog/accessibility-of-fluid-typography/index.md

 ![](fluid?ph=left&w=tiny)

 Fluid sizes solely depend on the width of the browser window or the view-port width of the mobile device.
-When a user changes the zoom factor of his browser or his device, they are not affected at all.
-That’s the problem with fixed fluid sizes.
+When a user changes the zoom factor of his browser or his device, they are not affected at all. &Rightarrow; That’s the problem with fixed fluid sizes.

 The solution is obvious: We need to change fluid sizes accordingly when we change the layout responsively.